SAFCSP-Team/linear-queue-project/README.md

 }
 ````

-> * Once you complete this project, Create an issue with title "Completed [your-username]".
+> * Once you complete this project, Create an issue with the title "Completed [your-username]".
 > * You can use either Queue Array or Queue Linked List, to complete this project.
 > * Create an issue of your questions, If you face any trouble solving the project.